NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/National-Pathology-Programme/Home/Design/Data-Mapping.page.md

             <td>E137</td>
             <td>deviating result indicator</td>
             <td>SG18.RSL.7857</td>
             <td>Partial mapping to 'RESULT NORMALCY INDICATOR, CODED' (also referred to as 'deviating result indicator').
-Refer to the description of 'RESULT NORMALCY INDICATOR, CODED' (tag id 7857) in LSR_04_A_001.doc.</td>
+Refer to the definition of Segment Group 18 in LSR_04_A_001.doc for details.</td>
         </tr>
         <tr>
             <td>note</td>
             <td>E141</td>
             <td>comment to laboratory investigation result item</td>
             <td>SG18.FTX.C108.4440(1-5)</td>
-            <td>'TEXT SUBJECT QUALIFIER' is set to a value of 'SPC' (Service provider's comment).
-Refer to the description of 'TEXT SUBJECT QUALIFIER' (tag id 4451) in LSR_04_A_001.doc.</td>
+            <td>'TEXT SUBJECT QUALIFIER' is populated with a value of 'SPC' (Service provider's comment).
+Refer to the definition of Segment Group 18 in LSR_04_A_001.doc for details.</td>
         </tr>
         <tr>
             <td>bodySite</td>